CroPo/roguelike-tutorial-2018/part_7/README.md

 doesn't take an `Option<Key>` anymore, because I already checked for that in `handle_input`.

 Everything else is pretty much like the Python Counterpart

+## Conclusion

+Not much to say this time.
+The `MessageLog` took me a bit longer than expected, because of some value lifetime issues, but changing the input handler so I can use the mouse, too, was done faster than I thought.

+I gathered a lot of compiler warnings, which I will reduce a bit now, too